The Essential Coram Glossary

 1U/2U

-Measurements for the height of rack-mounted equipment, with 1U being 1.75 inches and 2U being 3.5 inches.
+1U and 2U are measurements for rack-mounted equipment heights, with 1U being 1.75 inches and 2U being 3.5 inches, ensuring compatibility and efficient rack space usage.

 2